Dmitri9149/Web-application-with-Rust/README.md

 psql -U truuser -d  < path.to.file_user.sql
 ```

-Create .env file (do not forget to gitignore it) in
+Create .env file (and gitignore it) in
 ```
 houseplants-client
 ```